bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

         - \sigma(\frac{x-0.5-\mu_i}{s_i})\big] \tag{9}

-where :math:`\sigma` is the sigmoid function (recall sigmoid is the CDF of the logistic function) and x is an integer value between 0 and 255.
+where :math:`\sigma` is the sigmoid function (recall sigmoid is the CDF of the logistic distribution) and x is an integer value between 0 and 255.
 This is additionally modified for the edge cases to integrate over the rest of the number line.
 So for :math:`0` pixel intensity, we would integrate from :math:`-\infty` to :math:`0.5`, and for the